guykozlovskij/project-4-client/README.md

     }
 ```

 This only had to be done in the `SongIndex`.
-Although expanded view is a separate component, we managed to use the same `playSong` function in both of the components to have a seamless experience of playing and switching between songs regardless of being in the index page or expanded view.
+We managed to use the same `playSong` function in both the index and expanded view to have a seamless experience of playing and switching between songs and views by passing it from one component to another.

 ```js
 { expandingId && <Expanding